Coumadin® (Warfarin)

 Cooking time: 45 minutes

 This recipe can easily be multiplied.
-Leftovers will keep, refrigerated, for about 48 hours.
+Leftovers will keep well, refrigerated, for about 48 hours.

 Preheat the oven to 400°F.

-Place 4 teaspoons of olive oil on a large cookie sheet and add the eggplant.
-Stir well to coat the eggplant with the olive oil.
+Place 4 teaspoons of olive oil on a large cookie sheet and add the diced eggplant.

 Place a large skillet on the second shelf of the oven.

-After the eggplant has been roasting for about 15 minutes, place the remaining 2 teaspoons of olive oil in the skillet and add the garlic, onion, and tomatoes.
+After the eggplant has been roasting for about 15 minutes place the remaining 2 teaspoons of olive oil in the skillet and add the garlic and sliced onions.

 Toss well and return the pan to the oven.
 Toss occasionally.